Jennifer Doudna: Early life and education

 Doudna was an undergraduate student at Pomona College in Claremont, California, where she studied biochemistry.
 During her freshman year, while taking a course in general chemistry, she questioned her own ability to pursue a career in science, and considered switching her major to French as a sophomore.
-However, her French teacher suggested she stick with science.
+However, her French teacher suggested she stay with science.
 Chemistry professors Fred Grieman and Corwin Hansch at Pomona had a major impact on her.
 She started her first scientific research in the lab of professor Sharon Panasenko.
-She earned her Bachelor of Arts degree in Biochemistry in 1985.
-She chose Harvard Medical School for her doctoral study and earned a PhD in Biological Chemistry and Molecular Pharmacology in 1989.
+She earned her Bachelor of Arts degree in biochemistry in 1985.
+She chose Harvard Medical School for her doctoral study and earned a Ph.D. in biological chemistry and molecular pharmacology in 1989.
 Her Ph.D. dissertation was on a system that increased the efficiency of a self-replicating catalytic RNA and was supervised by Jack W. Szostak.

 Career and research

-After her PhD, she held research fellowships in molecular biology at the Massachusetts General Hospital and in genetics at Harvard Medical School.
+After her Ph.D., she held research fellowships in molecular biology at the Massachusetts General Hospital and in genetics at Harvard Medical School.
 From 1991 to 1994, she was Lucille P. Markey Postdoctoral Scholar in Biomedical Science at the University of Colorado Boulder, where she worked with Thomas Cech.
 As of 2022, Doudna has an h-index of 141 according to Google Scholar and of 111 according to Scopus.